Biodiversity of New Caledonia: Rainforest

 Mountain forests are mainly located on the lee slopes, where communities are evergreen species of laurel forest.
 The forests are typically evergreen because the mild climate allows for continuous biological activity.
 In the continuously-mild conditions, the number of species that share the canopy is high.
 This diversity earns them the name "rainforest", as opposed to "woods" ("Mediterranean wood", "temperate wood", etc.), implying canopies dominated by one or a few tree species.
 In this sense, the laurel forest is a transitional formation between temperate forests and rainforests.
 Many tree species do not have a coordinated timing of shedding their leaves, flowering or fruit ripening, with phases occurring at any time of year.
 The woody plants including conifers of the families Podocarpaceae, Araucariaceae and the subfamily Callitroideae of Cupressaceae and angiosperms such as families Erythroxylaceae, Epacridaceae, Proteaceae, Griseliniaceae, Cunoniaceae, Atherospermataceae, and Winteraceae, and genera such as southern beech (Nothofagus).

-Many other families of flowering plants and ferns inhabit the forest, including some tree fern genera also known from Canadian fossils, including Dicksonia and Cyathea (Cyathea novae-caledoniae), or the tallest in the world, Cyathea intermedia.
+Many other families of flowering plants and ferns inhabit the forest, including some tree fern genera also known from Canadian fossils, including Dicksonia and Cyatheaceae (Sphaeropteris novae-caledoniae), or the tallest in the world, Sphaeropteris intermedia.
 Amborella has emerged as of great interest to plant systematists because molecular phylogenetic analyses consistently place it as the sister group to all other flowering plants.

 There are many epiphytes and large, hanging mossy formations, giving a surreal and ghostly effect.
 Moisture is abundant, creating a moist, hygrophilous environment with great visual appeal, in the form of mists, sprays, ponds and streams that permeate the entire visual field.